Prostate Cancer Survival Rates

 Prostate cancer is a serious and dangerous diagnosis.
 It is the second most common cause of death from cancer in US men.

 However, the survival rates for prostate cancer are encouragingly high.
 While survival rates do not indicate the experience of every man with prostate cancer, they do present an average.
 Understanding the survival rates of prostate cancer, as with any cancer, can help patients decide their treatment plan.
-For a thorough understanding of Prostate Cancer, download our eBook.
+For a thorough understanding of prostate cancer treatment in Charlotte, download our eBook.

 What Does “Survival Rate” Mean?